 Your Support Team

 Even if they are not real “believers” yet, most songwriters have a support team around us that includes spouses, significant others, children, and extended family.
 Thank those people.
 It’s not always easy to love a songwriter.
 And it’s not always easy to help support one until they start making money.
 I’m thankful for the people who supported me financially and emotionally while I chased this crazy dream.
-I’d encourage you to give them a big hug or phone call and express your gratitude today.
+I’m thankful for my SongTown community.
+The writers and artist in the community continue to inspire me with their dedication and support of each other.
+I’d encourage you to take stock of your own believers and give them a big hug or phone call and express your gratitude today.

 Today, take a break from the music and just be thankful that you get to do what you do and show lots of love to the people around you who keep you going.